AbateLab/Barcoding/README.md

 Running any program with no parameters, or "--h" will display a general guide to its use.

 ###qScoreQC.py:
-We judge each read by Expected Number of Incorrect Bases, or the sum of each base's probability incorrect taken fron the fastq file's phred q-score.
+We judge each read by Expected Number of Incorrect Bases, or the sum of each base's probability of being incorrect taken fron the fastq file's phred q-score.

 We provide an option to cut a base after a certain uncertaintly level, and replace it with an N, and the user can set a "probability incorrect" value to add to the Expected Number of Incorrect Bases score.